banisterious/obsidian-oneirometrics/PROJECT_OVERVIEW.md

 - Enhanced responsive design
 - Improved table layout and spacing
 - Better handling of readable line width settings
-- **Fixed settings UI bug:** Patched incorrect use of `this.register` in the settings tab to `this.plugin.register`, restoring all settings fields (Project Note Path, Callout Name, Selected Notes, Metrics Configuration)
+- Fixed settings UI bug: Patched incorrect use of `this.register` in the settings tab to `this.plugin.register`, restoring all settings fields
-- **Improved Selected Notes autocomplete:** Autocomplete and chip selection now work reliably in the settings modal
+- Improved Selected Notes autocomplete: Autocomplete and chip selection now work reliably in the settings modal
-- **Section heading consistency:** Section headings now use `--h2-size` and theme heading variables for full Obsidian theme compatibility
+- Section heading consistency: Section headings now use `--h2-size` and theme heading variables for full Obsidian theme compatibility
-- **Backup Folder autocomplete:** Patched for real-time, responsive suggestions as you type
+- Backup Folder autocomplete: Patched for real-time, responsive suggestions as you type
-- **Ongoing:** Markdown stripping in content columns and metric configuration improvements
+- Markdown stripping in content columns and metric configuration improvements
-- **Modal Selected Notes autocomplete:** The modal's Selected Notes field now only shows real, existing markdown files from your vault (not folders or non-existent files).
-This matches the settings page behavior and prevents confusion.
-Folder selection is planned for a future update.
+- Modal Selected Notes autocomplete: The modal's Selected Notes field now only shows real, existing markdown files from your vault

 ### In Progress
 - CSS optimization and maintenance
 - Theme override system refinement
 - Performance improvements
 - Documentation updates
+- Selected Notes autocomplete in modal: Not listing files when text is entered; needs patching to match settings field logic
+- No backup created upon scraping: Backup logic may not be triggered or configured correctly; needs investigation

 ### Planned Features
-- Advanced data visualization
+- [ ] Advanced data visualization
-- Custom metric definitions
+- [ ] Custom metric definitions
+- [ ] Widget for Readable Line Length
+    - [ ] Add a toggle in settings to enable/disable readable line length override for tables, allowing users to retain their preferred Obsidian setting.
+    - [ ] When implemented, display a notice or callout in the Project note to inform users that this feature is available and where to find the toggle in plugin settings.
+- [ ] Metrics Descriptions Section
+    - [ ] Add a section in the UI and/or documentation that clearly describes each metric, its scoring, and examples for user reference.
-- Export/import functionality
+- [ ] Export/Import functionality
-  - CSV export with filtering
+    - [ ] CSV export with filtering
-  - Summary and detailed exports
+    - [ ] Summary and detailed exports
-  - Custom column selection
+    - [ ] Custom column selection
-  - Date range filtering
+    - [ ] Date range filtering
-- Integration with other Obsidian plugins
+- [ ] Integration with other Obsidian plugins
-- Enhanced search and filtering
+- [ ] Enhanced search and filtering
-- Statistical analysis tools
+- [ ] Statistical analysis tools
-- **Settings callout preview and copy:** As the user enters a callout name and specifies a nesting level (e.g., 2 or `>>`), another field shows a live preview of the full callout as it would appear in markdown (with metrics and values), and allows the user to copy the code for use in their notes.
-- **Folder Selection Mode:** Add a toggle in Settings to switch between "Scrape Notes" and "Scrape Folder" modes.
-When in Folder mode, add a "Choose Folder" field with autocomplete based on existing folders.
-- **UI Text Update:** Rename "Select Notes" to "Choose Notes" for better clarity.
-- ### Planned Feature: Metric Descriptions Section
-- **Planned folder selection:** In the future, users will be able to select folders in the Selected Notes field to include all notes within those folders for metric scraping.
+- [ ] Settings callout preview and copy
+- [ ] Folder selection mode
+- [ ] UI text updates ("Choose Notes" instead of "Select Notes")

 At the bottom of the Settings page, display a section: